Stephen Willis (footballer)

-Stephen Willis (born 12 December 1986) in the Cook Islands is a footballer who plays as a midfielder.
-He currently plays for Nikao Sokattack F.C. in the Cook Islands Round Cup and the Cook Islands national football team.
+Stephen Willis (born 12 December 1986) in the Cook Islands is a former footballer who played as a midfielder for Nikao Sokattack F.C. in the Cook Islands Round Cup.
 Willis works as a pilot for Air Rarotonga.
 He was selected for the Cook Islands national rugby sevens team for the 2023 Pacific Games in Honiara, and was one of two flag-bearers for the Cook Islands team at the opening ceremony.